epsi-rns/epsi-rns.github.io/_posts/system/2014/2014-03-26-wireless-command-line.markdown

 [![Wireless dmesg][image-1-dmesg]{: .img-responsive }][picasa-1-dmesg]

 Some wireless card need to be turned on manually.
-So let's check it out with rfkill command
+So let's check it out with <code class="code-command">rfkill</code> command

 {% highlight bash %}
 ># rfkill list